License GuideSOC 33-9032

 Read more

-Security guard CE requirements differ by state.
-Your state board will specify how many hours you need to renew your license and which topics are mandatory.
-Common subjects include ethics and state-specific laws.
-Check your state's requirements before your renewal deadline.
+Security guard renewal rules differ by state.
+Your state board will specify how many continuing education hours you need and which topics to cover.
+Most states require ethics training and courses on state licensing laws.
+Check your state's specific requirements before your license expires.

 Is This For You